Lower School Curriculum & Instruction

 - Social-Emotional Learning: All classrooms use the Responsive Classroom approach to social-emotional learning throughout the school day.
 Our counselor uses the Second Step curriculum in bi-weekly guidance lessons.

 Students in Kindergarten have a rich and enjoyable developmentally appropriate program in small classes.
 Experienced, caring teachers lead the children in appropriate activities that develop personal, social, physical, and early academic skills.
 Kindergarten students engage in an integrated program of language arts, math, art, social studies, science, play, and special activities with their teachers as a guide.
 They also have weekly classes with enrichment teachers in art, music, Spanish, STEM lab, physical education, and the library.
 The program offers seasonal celebrations and numerous experiential learning field trips during the year.
 Special visits by various community members and other guests invigorate the early childhood curriculum.
-Kindergarten has an instructional coach who provides enrichment and remediation to individuals and small groups of students.

 Classes in Grades 1-5 feature stimulating activities and learning experiences with guidance from expert teachers.
 Students in grades one through three are taught in self-contained classrooms with a curriculum of language arts, mathematics, science, and social studies.
 Students in fourth and fifth grades rotate daily among multiple teachers who teach the core content areas.
 Outside of the academic classroom, students in Grades 1-5 are taught by enrichment teachers in the areas of Spanish, music, STEM lab, art, and library/media services.
 Students have daily physical education classes to promote a healthy mind and body through fitness.
-Grades 1-5 have three instructional coaches dedicated to individual and small group enrichment or remediation.

 Teachers at The Montgomery Academy emphasize each child's development in basic skills, using both innovative and traditional classroom techniques.
 The academic year is divided into two semesters, and progress reports are sent to parents at the end of each nine-week grading period.
 Parent-teacher conferences are an important communication of student progress, and teachers work as a team with families to support children's learning and development at home and school.
 Lastly, schoolwide service projects encourage our students to grow in character and responsibility, which is an important part of our daily curriculum.